-Plant a medlar in your garden, and you’ll be the highlight of all neighbors admiring this uncanny but savory fruit-bearing tree.
+Plant a medlar tree in your garden, and you’ll be the highlight of all neighbors admiring this uncanny but savory fruit-bearing tree.

 Like most fruit trees, it is best to plant medlar in fall.
 This promotes root development before winter, thus enhancing recovery and regrowth in spring.

 - Medlar loves rather sunny spots, and if sun is lacking, it might not bear medlars.

 - This type of tree adapts to most kinds of soil, as long as it drains well and isn’t too heavy.

 - A blend of planting soil mix and garden soil is perfect for planting medlar.

 - Regular watering over the first year after planting is applicable.